ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 For section 5, the code is not hidden.

 :black_small_square: Create a file, `db/migrations.sql` to represent our database structure.
-Write out the SQL below EXACTLY. **Do not change any capitalizations, punctuation, singular/plural, or table/column names.** Notice how we are describing relations between the tables.
-When you're done typing it out, open your `psql`.
+Write out the SQL below EXACTLY. **Do not change any capitalizations, punctuation, singular/plural, or table/column names.** Notice how we are describing relations between the tables--specifically `user_id REFERENCES users(id)`--that is how we know that a User **has** Items.
+That's the "relation"... we say "A **User has many items**."
+Incidentally, we also say **an item *belongs to* a user**.
+This is not just a PSQL or ActiveRecord thing—that's how you generally describe relationships in your data.
+When you're done typing it out, open `psql`.
 Run `DROP DATABASE item;` then copy/paste the contents of the file.

 #### db/migrations.sql